 “I am busy searching for a part of me that is fun and light.
 I know it exists, but the rest of me eclipses it”, she tells me.
 She is workshopping for a film by Rohena Gera, which goes on the floors this month, and is travelling with Rajat Kapoor’s production of Macbeth.
-Shome is an inspired addition to Kapoor’s cast as one of the three witches, and in her last film outing, Konkona Sensharma’s A Death In The Gunj (which is slated for release next month), she is one of the highlights.
+Shome is an inspired addition to Kapoor’s cast as one of the three witches, and in her last film outing, Konkona Sensharma’s A Death In The Gunj (which releases this Friday), she is one of the highlights.
 “I am still amazed by the fact that I am a full-time actor, and the monosyllabic life is a thing of the past.
 Acting was never even a consideration.
 I thought I was just born to read in solitude.
 My stammer did not have a chance of surviving in this fertile world of acting.
 It continues to be an act of defiance against my personal limitations.
 But my biggest achievement is yet to come.
 Until then plod, run, fall, scrape, fly, crawl, glide —but no looking back.”

 Shome’s performances, from Monsoon Wedding to Shanghai, the path breaking Qissa to Sensharma’s …Gunj, have always stood out for their effervescence, nuance and their ability to affect the audience.
 How does she prepare for them?
 “I usually have a lot of questions.
 Each part has called for a different journey, and each director has been a different compass.”
 Is prepping for theatre any different?
 “From the perspective of preparing for a role, my approach to theatre is no different.
 Rehearsal for both is key, and often requires painstaking effort with marginal improvements.
 One has to free fall with the director, but working ahead of the shoot or show allows a certain familiarity and lived-in experience that’s difficult to create from nothing.
 The reassurance of another take is lovely, but one is not thinking of another take when one is in one.”